rvoulon/old-github-io/DataScience/Today I learned.md

 # Today I learned...

-This is a running list to add to daily to track my progress.
+This is a running list to add to daily, to track my progress.

 ## 2018